MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 For infrastructure security, data is encrypted in transit and at rest.
 The "Security considerations" section of the [SAP NetWeaver on Azure Virtual Machines–Planning and Implementation Guide](/azure/virtual-machines/workloads/sap/planning-guide) begins to address network security and applies to S/4HANA.
 The guide also specifies the network ports you must open on the firewalls to allow application communication.

-To encrypt Linux virtual machine disks, you have various choices, as described in [Disk Encryption Overview](/azure/virtual-machines/linux/disk-encryption-overview).
+To encrypt Linux virtual machine disks, you have various choices, as described in [Disk Encryption Overview](/azure/virtual-machines/disk-encryption-overview).
 For SAP HANA data-at-rest encryption, we recommend using the SAP HANA native encryption technology.
-Some Azure Disk Encryption methods may not be supported on SAP-specific Linux images.
+For support of Azure Disk Encryption on specific Linux distros/versions/images check the document [Azure Disk Encryption for Linux VMs](/azure/virtual-machines/linux/disk-encryption-overview).

 For SAP HANA data-at-rest encryption, we recommend using the SAP HANA native encryption technology.